Explorergt92/python-OBD/docs/Custom Commands.md

 ## OBDCommand.fast

 The optional `fast` argument tells python-OBD whether it is safe to append a `"01"` to the end of the command.
-This will instruct the adapter to return the first response it recieves, rather than waiting for more (and eventually reaching a timeout).
+This will instruct the adapter to return the first response it receives, rather than waiting for more (and eventually reaching a timeout).
 This can speed up requests significantly, and is enabled for most of python-OBDs internal commands.
 However, for unusual commands, it is safest to leave this disabled.

 ---